fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/resources/checkout-origins.md

+---
+title: "Fast Custom Integration Docs: Types of Checkout Origins"
+description: Getting Started with Fast with a Custom Integration!
+keywords: Fast authentication
+---

-# Types of checkout origins
+# Types of Checkout Origins

 1. **Product page checkout (PDP)**
    - A checkout that occurs from a single product.